NativeScript/docs-v7/docs/ui/overview.md

 You can explore the Progress NativeScript UI getting started application, which is [publicly available on GitHub]{% nativescript %}(https://www.github.com/NativeScript/nativescript-ui-samples){% endnativescript %}{% angular %}(https://www.github.com/NativeScript/nativescript-ui-samples-angular){% endangular %}.
 It contains various examples of the usage of the components.
 More information about how to run the application is available in its README.

-### AppStore/PlayStore sample app
-In case you want to experience the native side of NativeScript and Progress NativeScript UI to the fullest, you can refer to the official sample NativeScript application.
-Its source code is located in [this GitHub repo](https://github.com/NativeScript/nativescript-marketplace-demo).
-You can easily check how the app works on your device by getting it from [AppStore](https://itunes.apple.com/us/app/examples-nativescript/id1046772499?ls=1&mt=8) or [PlayStore](https://play.google.com/store/apps/details?id=org.nativescript.examples).

 ## Feedback
 Your feedback will be highly appreciated and will directly influence the development of **Progress NativeScript UI**.